 7. Conduct a COVID-19 Exposure and Risk Assessment

 No later than December 7, 2020, all employers must perform a COVID-19 exposure risk assessment.
 The assessment must involve feedback and participation from employees via a safety meeting or a supervisor.
 Employers with >10 employees must document their exposure risk assessment using the OSHA questionnaire for each job title.
 Risk assessment must involve participation and feedback from employees via safety meeting, supervisor meeting, or any other similar interactive process.
+Keep this documentation on file in your practice; you do not have submit it to anyone at this time.

 8. Infection Control Plan

 No later than December 7, 2020, all employers must implement an infection control plan.
 For employers with > 10 employees, the plan must be in writing and available to employees.
 If an employer has multiple facilities, the plan may be formulated for facility type rather than individual facility.
+Keep this documentation on file in your practice; you do not have submit it to anyone at this time.

 Note: You may also choose to complete the template developed by OVMA.